Waterbury & Danbury

 At Naugatuck Valley Community College you receive a world-class education without a world of debt.
 Your success is our expectation, that's why we offer day, evening, weekend, and online classes in over 100 degree, certificate and work-force training programs.

-For the sixth year in a row, NVCC has awarded over 1,000 associate degrees and certificates.
+For the seventh year in a row, NVCC has awarded over 1,000 associate degrees and certificates.
 The highest amount out of all Connecticut's community colleges.

 More than $13 million of financial aid is awarded annually through NVCC.